Information for Practitioners

 Resources and information for practitioners can be found below and by selecting the Safeguarding Topics options to the left.

-LSCB's guidance on thresholds for children's and family services in Leicester City is available.
-It is intended to assist professionals within Leicester Childrens’ workforce to identify suitable responses to needs and issues that they encounter amongst the children, young people and families they are working with.
+The LLR Safeguarding Children Partnerships' guidance on thresholds for children's and family services in Leicester, Leicestershire & Rutland is available.
+It is intended to assist practitioners to identify suitable responses to needs and issues that they encounter amongst the children, young people and families they are working with.

-The LLR multi-agency referral form should be used for making referrals to Children's Social Care and Early Help Services in Leicester City.
-Please ensure that all previous versions of the referral form held within agencies or organisations are removed.
+A link to the LLR multi-agency referral form that should be used for making referrals to Children's Social Care and Early Help Services in Leicester City.

 The Procedures will be compatible with "Working Together"(2018).